Category - Boilers

 Since the legislation was introduced way back in 2005, all new boiler installations must be condensing boilers.
 This is because condensing boilers are far more efficient than old-style non-condensing boilers, reaching energy efficiencies of above 90%.

-At BOXT, we supply a huge range of A-rated condensing boilers from brands such as Ideal, Baxi, Navien and Worcester Bosch with industry-leading home cover boiler service plans to keep things running smoothly.
+At BOXT, we supply a huge range of A-rated condensing boilers from brands such as Ideal, Baxi, Navien and Worcester Bosch with fixed price quotes in just 90 seconds.

 FAQs